utkarshsah/plant-disease-detection/README.md

 Plant diseases significantly affect agricultural productivity.
 Manual inspection by experts is:
 - Time-consuming
 - Error-prone
 - Not scalable

-This project aims to **automate disease detection** using image classification, helping farmers and researchers make faster decisions.
+This project aims to **automate disease detection** using image classification, helping faster and more reliable decision-making.

 ---

 ## 🧠 Solution Approach

 - Used **Transfer Learning** instead of training from scratch
 - Leveraged **MobileNetV2**, pretrained on ImageNet
 - Fine-tuned the model for plant disease classification
-- Deployed the trained model as a **web application**
+- Deployed the trained model as a **real-time web application**

 ---

 ## 📊 Dataset

 - Publicly available plant leaf image dataset
 - Crops included:
   - Potato
   - Tomato
   - Pepper
-- Total classes: **8**
+- Total classes: **8** (Diseased + Healthy)
-  - Diseased + Healthy leaves

-Dataset was split into:
-- Training set
-- Validation set

 ---